-22.214.171.124 The trainee shall only work under the direct supervision of one or more State certified real property appraiser(s); an individual who is no longer supervised shall not engage in the act of appraising until a new license is issued showing a new supervisor;
+188.8.131.52 The trainee shall only work under the direct supervision of one or more State licensed or state certified real property appraiser(s); an individual who is no longer supervised shall not engage in the act of appraising until a new license is issued showing a new supervisor;

-188.8.131.52 The trainee shall inspect the property and participate in the appraisal process in order to receive experience credit for the hours spent.
-In order for the trainee to receive experience log credit, either the contribution of the trainee shall be identified in the report, with the trainee identified by name, state and license number, or the trainee shall sign the report.
+220.127.116.11 The trainee shall inspect the property and participate in the appraisal process in order to receive experience credit for the hours spent.
 The appraisal shall be signed by the trainee as follows:

 The trainee shall place on the “other” line in the signature section of the appraisal forms, his or her license # and the title “appraiser Trainee” in the appropriate places.
 For example:

 18.104.22.168 The trainee shall ensure that the log is available at all times for inspection by the Council; and